olcf/pkpass/README.md

 cp ca.bundle "${cabundle_path_in_rc_file}"
 ```

-Additionally, note that arguments you can pass on the command line may be passed in through the .pkpassrc file as well.
+Additionally, note that options you can pass on the command line may be passed in through the .pkpassrc file as well.

 Command Overview
 ----------------